grafana/k6-docs/docs/sources/k6/v0.54.x/using-k6/scenarios/advanced-examples.md

 const { SCENARIO } = __ENV;
 export const options = {
-  // if a scenario is supplied via cli env, then run that scenario.
-Otherwise, run like normal
+  // if a scenario is passed via a CLI env variable, then run that scenario.
+Otherwise, run
   // using the pre-configured scenarios above.
   scenarios: SCENARIO ? { [SCENARIO]: scenarios[SCENARIO] } : scenarios,
   discardResponseBodies: true,